TheRandomLabs/Scoop-Bucket/README.md

 * Installing or updating genius-spicetify automatically applies the Spicetify configuration and preserves BlockTheSpot if it is installed.
-* It should be noted that this is installed to `~\.spicetify\CustomApps` and not the `CustomApps` directory in the installation directory.
+* It should be noted that this is installed to `~\.spicetify\CustomApps` and not the `CustomApps` directory in the spicetify-cli installation directory.
-* See [here](https://github.com/khanhas/genius-spicetify#musicxmatch) to configure a custom Musixmatch user token.
+* See [here](https://github.com/khanhas/genius-spicetify#musicxmatch) to configure a custom Musixmatch user token. `manifest.json` can be found at `~\.spicetify\CustomApps\genius\manifest.json`.

 ### google-spicetify